Guide to Responsive Images with Bootstrap

 Using <picture> Element

-We can combine the Bootstrap .img-* classes, such as img-fluid, with the <picture> element to specify multiple images for responsive design or other purposes.
-Now we can add those classes to the specific <img> Tag and not to the <picture> Tag, as in this example:
+You can combine Bootstrap’s .img-* classes with the <picture> element to specify multiple image sources for responsive design or other purposes.
+When doing so, apply the classes to the <img> tag rather than the <picture> tag:

 <picture>